RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab01.md

 * Build - The process of turning your source code into a runnable image
 * BuildConfig - configuration data that determines how to manage your build
 * Route - a labeled and DNS mapped network path to a service from outside OpenShift
-* Master - The foreman of the OpenShift architecture, the master schedules operations, watches for problems, and orchestrates everything
+* Master - The foreman of the OpenShift architecture; the master schedules operations, watches for problems, and orchestrates everything
-* Node - Where the compute happens, your software is run on nodes
+* Node - Where the compute happens; your software is run on nodes
 * Pipeline - Automates the control, building, deploying, and promoting your applications on OpenShift

 # Accessing OpenShift
 OpenShift provides a web console that allows you to perform various tasks via a web browser.
-Additionally, you can utilize a command line tool to perfrom tasks.
+Additionally, you can utilize a command line tool to perform tasks.
 Let's get started by logging into both of these and checking the status of the platform.

 ## Let's Login to the Web Console
 Use your browser to navigate to the URI provided by your instructor and login with the user/password provided.